The Employment Law Review: Mexico

 - tobacco industry, covering the benefits of the manufacture of tobacco products; and

-Application of the law with regard to any other industry branch or activity not listed above shall be the responsibility of local (state) governments and administrations through their own labour and employment judicial and administrative bodies.
+Application of the law with regard to any industry branch or activity not listed above shall be the responsibility of local (state) governments and administrations through their own labour and employment judicial and administrative bodies.
 Nonetheless, these bodies must also abide by the FLL in matters involving labour and employment.

-The Law for the National Fund for the Housing of Employees, the Law of the Institute of the National Fund for Worker's Expenditures and the Law for the Retirement Savings System are other pieces of social security legislation governing different and more specific aspects of additional social security and welfare benefits in Mexico, such as loans granted to employees for buying consumer goods and services, and loans for the acquisition, remodelling or extension of real estate property.
+The Law for the National Fund for the Housing of Employees, the Law of the Institute of the National Fund for Workers' Expenditures and the Law for the Retirement Savings System are other pieces of social security legislation governing different and more specific aspects of additional social security and welfare benefits in Mexico, such as loans granted to employees for buying consumer goods and services, and loans for the acquisition, remodelling or extension of real estate property.

 ii Judicial and administrative authorities

-The authorities in charge of solving any employment-related conflicts are the labour boards; however, in accordance with the amendments made to the FLL on 1 May 2019, which were published in the Official Gazette of the Federation, the labour boards will cease to exist and will be replaced by labour courts, which will be dependent on the judicial system.2 Moreover, according to the fifth and sixth transitory articles of the reforms to the FLL, local and federal labour courts shall start operations within the next three and four years, respectively, following the entry into force of the decree.
+The authorities in charge of solving any employment-related conflicts are the labour boards; however, in accordance with the amendments made to the FLL on 1 May 2019, which were published in the Official Gazette of the Federation, the labour boards will cease to exist and will be replaced by labour courts, which will be dependent on the judicial system.2 Moreover, according to the fifth and sixth transitory articles of the reforms to the FLL, local and federal labour courts shall start operations within three years and four years, respectively, following the entry into force of the decree.

 Currently, there are both federal and local labour boards, depending on the industry sector, covering the activities of the companies involved in trials.
-These boards are tripartite, being composed of one representative of the employers, one representative of the employees and one representative of the government, to ensure there is balance in every employment relationship, as mentioned in Section I.i, and they depend directly on the local or federal government, respectively.
+These boards are tripartite, being composed of one representative of the employer, one representative of the employees and one representative of the government, to ensure there is balance in every employment relationship, as mentioned in Section I.i, and they depend directly on the local or federal government, respectively.
 Any constitutional remedy proceeding (amparo) filed by the parties on trial against any resolution issued by a local or federal labour board will be resolved by the federal courts or by the Supreme Court of Justice (if the case fulfils the proper requirements), which depend directly on the federal judicial power.

 In addition to the labour boards, the Ministry of Labour and Social Welfare, at a federal level, and the local ministries of labour, are the authorities in charge of the enforcement of employment regulations within their respective jurisdictions.